Hackweek-ITCOocean/2023-Hackbook/content/02-github-2.md

 ## Let's explore the files

 1. This happens to be a website.
-Let's **build** it using the Build tab in the upper right.
+Let's **build** it using the Build tab in the upper right panel.
 2. Click "Render Website".
 The website should build and appear.
   - If it doesn't open automatically, go to docs > index.html, right click and open that in a browser.
 3. Open the `about.qmd` file.
 Let's edit that!
 You can use the "Source" or "Visual" editor.